-Frequently asked questions on Selvaggio Blu trek, here answered.
+Frequently asked questions on Selvaggio Blu: here are all the answers.

 It’s definitely not advised to hike the Selvaggio Blu in Summer, as the temperatures are really too high.
 Spring is perferct for long daylight hours and gorgeous nature blooming.
 Fall offers short days but sea water is perfectly warm: after a day of hard walk you deserve an unforgettable dive!